mrinalsardar/tulona/README.rst

 Tulona
 ======
-A utility to compare tables, espacially useful perform validations for migration projects.
+A utility to compare tables, espacially useful to perform validations for migration projects.

 .. list-table::
    :widths: 25 100